adamghill/fediview/content/best-tools-for-mastodon.md

 ---
 template: www/base.html
+title: The Best Tools for Mastodon in 2023
-publish_date: 2023-01-03
+publish_date: 2023-01-13
 ---

 # The Best Tools for Mastodon in 2023

+*{{ publish_date }}*

 Here are the best tools for Mastodon I have found and personally used.
-These should all be usable by non-technical folks from a web browser.
+I am especially interested in tools focused on less technical users, so they should all be relatively intuitive and usable from a web browser.

 ## Move from Twitter to Mastodon